 - How do customers rate and review the company and service?

-- How much storage do you get?
+- How much storage do I get?

 - How many versions of each file are stored?